StarpTech/branch-comparer/README.md

 Checkout multiple git branches, execute scripts and return to the origin branch.
 Ideally to run benchmarks in different branches and copy & paste the results in a PR.

+## Features

+- Select multiple branches from a list
+- Run scripts multiple times in a row
+- Execute any command synchronously
+- Return to origin branch after finish
+- Write results in files or console
+- Gitflow mode which compares current branch with master

 ## Installation
 ```
 npm i -g branch-comparer